hannasm/ExpressiveReflectionDotnet/README.md

 There is a fairly comprehensive set of unit tests, and additionald examples demonstrating functionality can be found there.

 # Changelog

+## 1.2.1
+ * bumping the version simply to fix some cosmetic issues with the nuget packages

 ## 1.2.0
  * added getValue(MemberInfo) / setValue(MemberInfo) methods to MemberReflection